The Power of Retrieval Practice

 Research shows that retrieval that challenges the mind, a “desirable difficulty” (Agarwal & Bain, 2019), strengthens memory and deepens understanding.
 Cramming produces short-term gains, but strategies like spaced retrieval, interleaving, and varied practice support lasting learning.

-Retrieval, Spaced Practice, and UDL in the Language Classroom
+Retrieval, Spaced Practice, and UDL in the Classroom

 1. Multiple Means of Engagement